You want smart political talk without the meltdowns?

 Steve Moore will be with us.

-But the the the choice we had was simple.
+But the choice we had was simple.

-And you may not agree with the the option the president chose, and and it definitely leads to disruption.
+And you may not agree with the option the president chose.

-And we we've got to protect ourselves and assume that one day there could be a worst case scenario.
+And we've got to protect ourselves and assume that one day there could be a worst case scenario.

 You just have to believe that.